The Salvator Mundi

 This theory adds a fascinating layer to the painting’s history, suggesting that the natural beauty of the Italian landscape influenced Leonardo’s work.

 While the exact location remains a topic of debate, it is widely accepted that the Mona Lisa was painted in Florence, a hub of Renaissance art and culture.
-Today, this Mona Lisa artwork resides in the Louvre Museum in Paris, which continues to captivate millions of visitors annually.
+Today, the Mona Lisa is housed in the Louvre Museum in Paris, which continues to captivate millions of visitors annually.

 Description of the Painting